phetsims/phet-info/doc/new-dev-onboarding.md

 ## :climbing: Ramping Up

 ### Pre-Commit Hooks
-  During environment setup, you installed git hooks to prevent committing lint and tsc errors.
-However, it can be time-consuming to discover these errors for the first time when trying to commit.
-Some developers like to make sure the commit is going to succeed by manually checking that lint and tsc are passing first.
+  During environment setup, you installed git hooks to prevent committing lint, tsc, and unit-test errors.
+However, it can be frustrating and error-prone to discover these errors for the first time when trying to commit.
+Therefore it is advantageous to run these intermittently during development.
+Specifically, there is a script `chipper/js/scripts/precommit-hook-multi.js` which will run the precommit hooks on any repos with working copy changes.
+Results are cached so the precommit hooks themselves will run quickly.
+It is recommended to set `chipper/js/scripts/precommit-hook-multi.js` as an External Tool in WebStorm/ IntelliJ and bind it to a key command for ease-of-use.

-- Use the git hooks independently from WebStorm by running `node {{path-to-phet-repos}}/chipper/js/scripts/hook-pre-commit.js --console`.
-- Check lint and tsc separately by running `grunt lint` or `tsc` in a sim repo.

 ### Phetmarks
   Developers use phetmarks to run simulations and access other content.
 You can load it in the browser via your